Which one should I choose, Angular or React, for my app, project, or business?

 Angular has historically trailed React in performance when it comes to more complicated and dynamic web applications.
 That is mainly due to Angular’s two-way data binding, where each binding is allocated a watcher to keep track of changes in the DOM.
 More the number of bindings, more the number of watchers created, and slower is your app’s performance.

-Since React.js development uses one-way data binding, no watches are created for the bindings and as a result, app performance is fast.
+Since React.js website development uses one-way data binding, no watches are created for the bindings and as a result, app performance is fast.
 It also helps that React uses virtual DOM, which helps with quicker updating and faster rendering compared to the real DOM used in Angular.

 However, recent updates to Angular have whittled down React’s performance advantage to a great degree.
 For example, later Angular versions let you choose between one-way and two-way data binding.
 Moreover, apps made with Angular are slightly smaller than apps made with React in terms of size.